 You hear it all the time, but fitting in the odd bit of exercise will help clear your head and improve concentration in between revision sessions.
-We’re not talking daily marathons here – even a quick walk around the block can de-stress the mind and help you keep perspective, or browse YouTube to find 10 minute workouts to keep that blood pumping (we like this 10 minute yoga workout for focus and productivity)!
+We’re not talking daily marathons here – even a quick walk around the block can de-stress the mind and help you keep perspective, or browse YouTube to find 10 minute workouts to keep that blood pumping.

-Don’t forget to make sure you're eating plenty of fresh fruit and veg to stay hydrated and keep your memory, concentration and focus as sharp as can be.
+Don’t forget to make sure you're eating plenty of fresh fruit and veg, and drinking water to stay hydrated and keep your memory, concentration and focus as sharp as can be.

 Schedule in regular tests to make sure what you’re learning is sinking in.

 Mix it up a little; write questions, quotations, formulas, or facts on flash cards, practise with past exam papers, or use textbooks or Google searches to find questions and answers.
 Test yourself after each topic you’ve learnt to make sure that you’re not fooling yourself by thinking you know more than you do.
 Try answering a few test questions when you haven’t revised a topic for a few days to make sure it’s sunk in.

 If there’s a topic where you keep getting the answers wrong, ask friends or teachers for help instead of struggling on alone!